 Austin sweetheart & singer-songwriter, Miranda Dawn, charms audiences with her honest delivery of carefully crafted melodies and lyrics.
 Her voice is soulful and tender yet bold.
 She performs solo, with her full band, or in her folk-rock/americana duo with Chris Hawkes’ voice cradling hers so the two voices intertwine as if made to sing together.
-The new Dawn & Hawkes EP GOLDEN HEART (released in June) features co-written material the two crafted mostly while on tour together.
+The Dawn & Hawkes EP GOLDEN HEART (June 2012) features co-written material the two crafted mostly while on tour together.
 Dawn & Hawkes began writing together for a collaborative songwriting project, SongwriterWeekly.com, a website she created to motivate and showcase writers.
 In October, Hawkes produced Miranda Dawn’s first acoustic album “REASON TO FEEL ALIVE” and two songs from the album selected her as an Emerging Songwriter at the Kerrville New Folk Festival.
-Miranda Dawn has played with and shared stages with Charlie Mars, Jimmy Lafave, Rosie Flores, Bonnie Bishop, Emily Wolfe, Vicci Martinez, Carleton Stone, Nicolette Good, Vanessa Lively, Seth Walker, The Belleville Outfit, Luke Wade, Josh Weathers, Tbird & the Breaks, Bob Schneider, Dan Dyer, and Warren Hood & the Goods.
-Recent Venues Played: Stubbs, Flipnotics, Cactus Cafe, Lamberts, the Belmont, the White Horse, One to One Bar.
+Miranda Dawn has played with and shared stages with Two Tons of Steel, Charlie Mars, Jimmy Lafave, Rosie Flores, Bonnie Bishop, Emily Wolfe, Vicci Martinez, Carleton Stone, Nicolette Good, Vanessa Lively, Seth Walker, The Belleville Outfit, Luke Wade, Josh Weathers, Tbird & the Breaks, and Dan Dyer.
+Recent Venues Played: Stubbs, Flipnotics, Cactus Cafe, Lambert’s, Gruene Hall, Strange Brew, and One 2 One Bar.

 Born to a musician father and growing up in Austin Texas, Miranda Dawn has been surrounded by music her whole life.
 With an ear full of melodies and lyrics, Dawn began writing at a young age, and she picked up the guitar at 16.
 It wasn’t until after earning a degree in Entrepreneurship & Cultural Communication, and a few “real jobs” mostly in health & wellness, volunteer & travel fields, that she began to explore performing music professionally.